EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

 ### tools.array.maskflag_check

-maskflag_check function                                          General Description: Given a matrix or vector of bit masks and a list of bits to test, return true for indices in the matrix in which
+maskflag_check function                                          General Description: Given a matrix or vector of bit masks and a list of bits to test, return true for indices in the matrix in which one of the bits specified in the list of bits is open.